Halleymedia/unobtrusive-vue/README.md

 You **should**:

- * Use ES6 class `properties` for two-way data binding and `getters` for one-way data binding since properties are publicly writable, getters are not;
+ * Use ES6 class `properties` for two-way data binding and `getters` for one-way data binding since properties are publicly writable, while getters are not;

  * Transform templates at build-time using webpack or gulp.
-If you don't, then it will be done at runtime and that will break compatibility with IE11 since it's using some regexp functionality which is missing from IE11.
+If you don't, then it will be done at runtime and that will break compatibility with IE11 since it's using some regexp functionality which is missing from IE11;

+ * Use lowercase for custom component events.
+E.g. use `onclick` and not `on-click`.

- * NOT use the `class` attribute with moustached syntax because that get complicated fast.
+ * NOT use the `class` attribute with moustached syntax because it would compromise readability.
 Instead, keep things simple: use individual `data-*` attributes named as you like e.g.
    ```
    <my-component data-hidden="{{isHidden}}">Thing</my-component>
    ```